nautobot/nautobot/docs/installation/3-http-daemon.md

 We'll set up a simple WSGI front end using [gunicorn](http://gunicorn.org/) for the purposes of this guide.
 For web servers, we provide example configurations for both [nginx](https://www.nginx.com/resources/wiki/) and [Apache](http://httpd.apache.org/docs/2.4).
 (You are of course free to use whichever combination of HTTP and WSGI services you'd like.)
-We'll also use [supervisord](http://supervisord.org/) to enable service persistence.
+We'll use systemd to enable service persistence.

 !!! info
     For the sake of brevity, only Ubuntu 18.04 instructions are provided here, but this sort of web server and WSGI configuration is not unique to NetBox.
 Please consult your distribution's documentation for assistance if needed.